myrainxx-devs/lawig-api-activity/README.md

 - Answer: Returning `404` clearly indicates that the requested resource does not exist.
 This helps clients properly handle errors instead of assuming the request was successful.

 **4. Testing:**
+(Paste a screenshot of a successful GET request here)
 ![GET /dishes screenshot](image.png)